Keean Johnson

 Keean Johnson (born c.
-October 25,1996) is an American actor who known for his lead role as Adam Freeman in action horror adventure series Spooksville (2013–2014).
+October 25, 1997) is an American actor who is known for his lead role as Adam Freeman in action horror adventure series Spooksville (2013–2014).

 Johnson played one of the lead roles, Hugo, in the film Alita: Battle Angel (2019).
 He is also known for his lead role in the films Low Tide (2019) and The Ultimate Playlist of Noise (2021).

 Early life

 Johnson was born and raised in Boulder, Colorado.
 His father is British and his mother is American-Chilean.
 He has a younger brother, Cade Johnson.
 His first professional acting debut came at the age of 11 at the Denver Center for Performing Arts in the play Plainsong.
 It was at this same time that the casting director Nora Brennan for the Broadway musical Billy Elliot cast him in the show which went on to win the Tony for Best Musical in 2008.

 Acting career

 Television

 Johnson began his professional acting career as an actor at the age of 16, when he appeared in episodic roles in the television shows: Switched at Birth, Notorious and Joe Pickett.

 Johnson made his television debut in 2013, he was cast to play the lead role of Adam Freeman in the action horror adventure series Spooksville alongside Katie Douglas, Nick Purcha and Morgan Taylor Campbell, based on Christopher Pike's novel of the same name, which that aired on the Hub Network from late 2013 to 2014.

 From 2014 to 2016, Johnson played the recurring role of Colt Wheeler in the musical drama show Nashville.

 In 2015, Johnson appeared on the third season of the family drama series The Fosters, which he played the role of Tony.

 Johnson appeared on the second season in the teen drama web series Guidance, he played the main role of Kyo 'Ozo' Ozonaka, which was second season released in late 2016.

 Johnson appeared on the first season of the teen drama series Euphoria, which he played the recurring role of Daniel, based on the Israeli miniseries of the same name.

 In 2023, Johnson was cast to play the main role of Vernon Howell in the crime drama miniseries Waco: The Aftermath, developed by John Erick Dowdle and Drew Dowdle, which was premiered in the first half of 2023, on Showtime.